-The result of all this careful work is, I hope, the illusion of fully realized and real-looking fantasy spaces, that will amaze you when you wander around in them and discover all the cool things I've put there.
+The result of all this careful work is, I hope, the appearance of fully realized and real-looking fantasy spaces, a mysterious game space that will amaze you and provoke a sense of wonder and curiosity when you wander around in them and discover all the cool things I've put there, all the embedded puzzles, and how this all fits into the unfolding narrative.

 Efficiency.
 This should run and look great even on lower-end systems.